This cause of this disorder usually is not known, but it may occur after exposure to some viruses.

 Mild to moderate weight loss also occurs.
-When people have significant weight loss, especially older people whose symptoms of dysphagia developed rapidly, doctors consider and usually look for a tumor at the gastroesophageal junction (the place where the esophagus connects to the stomach).
+When people have significant weight loss, especially older adults whose symptoms of dysphagia developed rapidly, doctors consider and usually look for a tumor at the gastroesophageal junction (the place where the esophagus connects to the stomach).

 No treatment restores peristalsis of the esophagus.
 The aim of treatment is to relieve symptoms by decreasing pressure in the lower esophageal sphincter.

-There are two main treatment options for relieving the symptoms of achalasia that are effective and have similar outcomes.
+There are two main treatment options for relieving the symptoms of achalasia that are equally effective and have similar outcomes.